Preparing for the trip. I opted to take a smaller daypack instead of the front backpack in the bottom right picture.

-Save!
-Save!
-Save!
+You have to Save!
 When I relocated to San Francisco from San Diego, I moved in with a friend who already had a fully furnished apartment.
 The only thing I needed was a bed, and I was able to sell that before I left the city.

-I already had so so so sooo many shoes and clothes, that there was no need to buy anything new.
+I already had so so so so many shoes and clothes, that there was no need to buy anything new.
 I took public transportation to work when I lived in San Francisco, and my company paid for my Clipper Card.
 (A Clipper card is a plastic card that can be loaded up with money to access public transportation in the Bay Area.)
 That way I was able to save money on gas and car maintenance.

-I used coupons all the time, and instead of eating out at fancy restaurants on a regular basis, Chris and I made fabulous home cooked meals.
+I used coupons all the time, and instead of eating out at fancy restaurants on a regular basis, Chris and I made fabulous home-cooked meals.
 (I’m lucky he can cook…because my cooking skills are not the greatest! )

 What exactly will you be doing when you get to South America?